 In fact, the entire picture needs to be evaluated in terms of the proper ratio of the two rather than the two hormones, isolated, considered at their individual levels.
 While you can get into lots of complexities measuring the two values and calculating their ratios (Dr. Joseph Collins goes into this at length in his book, What's Your Menopause Type, if you really want to pursue doing it), the bottom line is that the balance needs to be even, with one counteracting the worst of the other and not inhibiting the best of it.

-This does not mean taking the same dose of each—as we said back in the discussion of dosing, numbers don't mean anything except relative to that one particular brand/form/hormone.
-Instead, it means taking doses of each that reach a balanced effect in your particular body.
+This does not mean taking the same dose of each or even supplementing with both hormones—as we said back in the discussion of dosing, numbers don't mean anything except relative to that one particular brand/form/hormone.
+Instead, it means looking at both hormones such that they reach a balanced effect in your particular body.
 Finding this is an experiential, not mathematic, process, so we don't feel it's especially useful to get too hung up trying to work out the numbers.
 Listen to your body carefully, and that will tell you what you want to know.

 Libido and genitourinary health are also areas where adding progesterone can have notable effects.
-Remember, estrogen in excess inhibits orgasm, but progesterone can help you produce the additional testosterone needed to experience desire.
+Remember, estrogen in excess inhibits orgasm, but progesterone can help you produce the additional testosterone needed to experience desire once your estrogen is as fully tuned as it can be.
 Incontinence and vaginal dryness are also signs that progesterone may be of help if estrogen alone has not resolved the problem.
 There are lots of progesterone receptors in this part of the body.

-Fluid retention and painful breasts can be helped by increasing progesterone although if they are caused by excess estrogen, adjusting is is a better way to begin dealing with them.
-Progesterone counterbalances estrogen's effect on appetite (and insulin metabolism), and becoming better balanced on the two may help reverse the weight gain that estrogen seems to cause.
+Fluid retention and painful breasts can be helped by increasing progesterone although if they are caused by excess estrogen, adjusting estrogen downward is is a much better way to begin dealing with them.
+Progesterone counterbalances estrogen's effect on appetite (and insulin metabolism), and becoming better balanced on the two may help limit the weight gain that estrogen may seem to cause.